tomfa/notes.webutvikling.org-old/src/posts/2017-10-22-adding-a-python-api-handler-with-serverless/index.md

 end up solving it like this:

 1. Deploy this serverless: [https://gist.github.com/tomfa/87947d2773b60fc3797491d6ef5e3d0e](https://gist.github.com/tomfa/87947d2773b60fc3797491d6ef5e3d0e)

-2. Realize shits not working, and manually set API-Gateway endpoint to accept blobs (this annot be done in serverless):
+2. Realize shits not working, and manually set API-Gateway endpoint to accept blobs (this cannot be done in serverless):
     *   **First, remove "Use Lambda Proxy integration** ![](./remove-lambda-proxy.png)

     *   **Scroll down and accept multipart data, then Save** ![](./accept-multipart.png)

     *   **Navigate to Method Execution (on API Gateway endpoint) and allow HTTP 200 responses** _(what? this seems weird)_ ![](./allow-200-response.png)